 Dealing first with specific brands, a common rumor about Kool is that it’s owned by the KKK.
 Both Reynolds Tobacco (Camels) and Philip Morris (Marlboro) have seen the same rumors applied to them.
 None of these companies has ties to the KKK, but claims that they do continue to fall on receptive ears.
 In Kool’s case, that brand’s choice of initial letter has bolstered speculation about a possible Ku Klux Klan tie in the same way the red chevrons on the Marlboro pack have affected perception of ownership of that product.

-Tobacco has always been linked to the oppression of African-Americans.
+Tobacco has always been linked to the oppression of Black people.
 This association started with the importation of slaves into the United States to serve in the tobacco fields.
-The connection between tobacco and harm to the black man may be old but it still exerts power today.
-This theme constantly turns up in lore about cigarettes, often expressed in the form of rumors about a white supremacist group secretly controlling a lucrative cigarette company and thus enriching itself by dealing in the traditional bane of the African-American.
+The connection between tobacco and harm to the Black man may be old, but it still exerts power today.
+This theme constantly turns up in lore about cigarettes, often expressed in the form of rumors about a white supremacist group secretly controlling a lucrative cigarette company and thus enriching itself by dealing in the traditional bane of Black people.

-Getting away from brand-specific slanders and shifting to general menthol rumors, among the black community it’s widely believed menthol cigarettes pose an especial threat to African-Americans.
-According to baseless rumor, companies marketing menthol cigarettes have been increasing the amount of menthol in the formula to accelerate the formation of lung cancer in black smokers or to cause smokers’ lungs to bleed.
+Getting away from brand-specific slanders and shifting to general menthol rumors, among the Black community, it’s widely believed menthol cigarettes pose an especial threat to Black people.
+According to baseless rumor, companies marketing menthol cigarettes have been increasing the amount of menthol in the formula to accelerate the formation of lung cancer in Black smokers or to cause smokers’ lungs to bleed.

-If baseless scares about menthol cigarettes stayed focused on KKK ownership or specific danger to African Americans, they’d be understandable.
-(Just about every cigarette is rumored to have KKK ties, and the high proportion of African-American menthol smokers would fuel the other.)
-But the menthol carousel doesn’t stop turning there — other rumors are afoot which have nothing to do with the KKK or an underhanded plot to cut a swathe through the African-American community.
+If baseless scares about menthol cigarettes stayed focused on KKK ownership or specific danger to Black people, they’d be understandable.
+(Just about every cigarette is rumored to have KKK ties, and the high proportion of Black menthol smokers would fuel the other.)
+But the menthol carousel doesn’t stop turning there — other rumors are afoot that have nothing to do with the KKK or an underhanded plot to harm the Black community.

 Menthols are rumored to contain fiberglass.
 According to this canard, the evil cigarette companies secrete the substance in the product in an effort to better transmit that menthol sensation and nicotine kick by way of causing tiny cuts in the smoker’s throat and mouth.
 This same rumor also attaches to smokeless (chewing) tobacco, especially to the Kodiak brand.

 There’s no fiberglass in cigarettes.
-Granted, RJR did try using a fiberglass shell on its flopped smokeless cigarettes in 1994, but that part of the contraption wasn’t ingested by the smoker; it was more of a housing, if you will.
+Granted, RJR (R.J.
+Reynolds Tobacco Company) did try using a fiberglass shell on its flopped smokeless cigarettes in 1994, but that part of the contraption wasn’t ingested by the smoker; it was more of a housing, if you will.
 Other than that, no fiberglass.